 7th Dan Seibukan Aikido

 4th Dan Seibukan Iaijutsu

 Zavislak Sensei holds as a core belief the continued education of the martial artist and frequently attends workshops and seminars in various martial arts systems and frequently cross trains with other instructors of differing styles.

-Zavislak Kyoshi, along with his wife are active in community affairs and charity work.
-They frequently host low cost women's self defense and empowerment seminars across the greater New York, New Jersey and Pennsylvania area.
+Zavislak Hanshi is active in community affairs and charity work.
+He frequently hosts low cost women's self defense and empowerment seminars across the greater New York, New Jersey and Pennsylvania area.